China pushes to digitize mines in attempt to make them safer

 Huawei Technologies Ltd., better known for telecommunications equipment, teamed up with state-owned Shaanxi Coal Industry Co to pilot its intelligent coal mine technology in Hongliulin and Xiaobaodang.
 Huawei has pivoted to other industries including self-driving cars, factories and mines amid U.S. sanctions that led it to report a 70% decline in profits from last year in March.

 The system has allowed Shaanxi to reduce the number of people working underground by 42% at the Xiaobaodang mine, while increasing production levels.
-Miners now work with the help of robots, which also monitor equipment including centrally-controlled shearers, the sharp blades used to collect coal.
+Miners now work with the help of robots, which monitor equipment while centrally-controlled shearers are used to collect coal.

 In March, China said that 53 miners involved in an accident in a large mine in Inner Mongolia were either missing or dead.
 The mine collapsed in February after a landslide.